wazuh/wazuh-documentation/source/cloud-service/your-environment/cancel-environment.rst

 3. Choose **Cancel** option and confirm.

 .. warning:: Canceling an environment will cause the loss of the data stored so far and takes effect by the end of the current billing period.
+You will be able to benefit from the service until the environment cancellation takes effect.